Florida vs Washington: east coast no-tax meets west coast quasi-no-tax

 | State income tax (wages) | 0% | 0% | Tie |

-| State capital gains tax | 0% | 7% above $250K (since 2022) | Florida |
+| State capital gains tax | 0% | 7% above $278K, 9.9% over $1M (since 2022) | Florida |

-| State estate tax | None | Up to 20% above $2.193M | Florida |
+| State estate tax | None | Above $3M; up to 35% through Jun 2026, then 20% | Florida |

 | Avg property tax | 0.86% | 0.94% | Florida |